stephenajulu/julzinsight.co/content/about.md

   - type: cta_section
     section_id: cta
     title: Ready to work together?
     content: Ready to transform your business?
-Book a discovery call with us today and let's explore how JULZ INSIGHT can help you achieve your strategic goals.
+Book a discovery call with us today and explore how JULZ INSIGHT can help you achieve your strategic goals.
     image: images/cta-about.svg
     image_alt: An abstract shape for the call to action
     bg_color: dark